 The electrical activity of a human brain is described as occurring in four ranges:

 • beta waves • alpha waves • theta waves • delta waves

-A scientific study in which the brain waves of healers from all over the world were investigated produced a notable discovery.
-All the healers exhibited the same brain wave patterns when they were in their respective states of altered consciousness during a healing procedure.
-Regardless of the society in which they lived, the rituals involved in their faith/regardless of their societal and religious background and/or the healing methods they applied/employed - all the healers investigated showed a brain wave (pattern) of between 7.8 and 8 Hz when/while actively healing.
+A scientific study in which the brainwaves of healers from all over the world were investigated produced a notable discovery.
+All the healers exhibited the same brainwave patterns when they were in their respective states of altered consciousness during a healing procedure.
+Regardless of their societal and religious background and/or the healing methods they employed, all the healers investigated showed a brainwave pattern of between 7.8 and 8 Hz when actively healing.
 Nuclear physicist, Dr. Robert Beck, made this remarkable discovery during his comprehensive investigations conducted between 1996 and 1988.
 His results were published in the Archeus journal, Vol. 4.
-During further research, Dr. Beck found that the brain wave of all the previously investigated mediums and healers were in synchrony with what is known as the Schumann frequency, that of the earth, both in frequency and phase.
+During further research, Dr. Beck found that the brainwaves of all the previously investigated mediums and healers were in sync with the earth in both frequency and phase, which is known as the Schumann frequency.
 Theta waves are the waves recorded when people are in deep meditation.
 Examples are certain yoga or Zen Buddhist exercises, self-induced autosuggestion states or other mental training states.

 It is interesting to note in this connection that the EEGs of babies and toddlers are also dominated by theta waves at the growing stage.
 Human beings seem to lose the habit of such deep, attentive and sensitive feeling as they grow older.